What to know about the symptoms of ovarian cancer

 How ovarian cancer is diagnosed

-When you visit your OBGYN, he or she will perform a pelvic exam.
+When you visit your HCP, they will perform a pelvic exam.
 A pelvic exam involves feeling the structures inside of your abdomen, both from within your vagina using lubrication and gloved fingers, and by lightly pressing on your abdomen.
-A pelvic exam can help your doctor detect changes to the size or shape of your ovaries and uterus, which could indicate cancer.
+A pelvic exam can help your HCP detect changes to the size or shape of your ovaries and uterus, which could indicate cancer.

-• A CT scan: this test involves taking a series of x-ray images from many different angles.
-While it’s not as effective in detecting smaller tumors, it can spot larger tumors and see if they’ve grown to nearby areas.
+• A CT scan: This test involves taking a series of X-ray images from many different angles.
+While it’s not as effective in detecting smaller tumors (solid mass of cancer cells), it can spot larger tumors and see if they’ve grown to nearby areas.

-• A blood test: blood levels of the CA-125 protein are often higher in women who have ovarian cancer.
-Since the level can increase when cancer grows and decreases when treatment starts working, it can be a useful tool for your doctor.
-However, since other conditions like endometriosis can make your CA-125 level go up too, it won’t be the only test that your doctor performs.
+• A blood test: Blood levels of the cancer antigen-125 (CA-125) protein are often higher in people who have ovarian cancer.
+Since the levels can increase when cancer grows and decrease when treatment starts working, the test can be a useful tool for your HCP.
+However, since other conditions like endometriosis can increase your CA-125 level, it won’t be the only test that your HCP performs.
+Endometriosis is when cells from the inner lining of the uterus grow outside the uterus, causing pain and symptoms similar to ovarian cancer.

 Make an appointment with your primary doctor or your OBGYN if you experience any symptoms of ovarian cancer.
-If your symptoms clear up after your doctor’s appointment, still attend your follow-up visits.
+If your symptoms clear up after the appointment with your HCP, make sure to go to follow-up appointments.

 More On